-To activate and implement the policy positions, 26 Transformational Actions deliver an integrated and targeted approach.
+To activate and implement the policy positions, 18 Transformational Actions deliver an integrated and targeted approach.
 Transformational Actions have been intentionally designed to contribute to multiple theme outcomes and do not align specifically with individual policy positions.
 These Transformational Actions will be delivered through five strategic pathways that guide implementation and assist in achieving a healthy environment and a liveable Sunshine Coast:

-- 1. A resilient region shaped by clever planning and good design. - 2.
-Protection and enhancement of our natural assets and distinctive landscapes. - 3.
-Responsive, accessible and well managed assets and infrastructure. - 4.
-Transitioning to a sustainable and affordable way of living. - 5.
-A reputation for innovation and sustainability.
+- 1 A resilient region shaped by clever planning and good design. - 2 Protection and enhancement of our natural assets and distinctive landscapes. - 3 Responsive, accessible and well managed assets and infrastructure. - 4 Transitioning to a sustainable and affordable way of living. - 5 A reputation for innovation and sustainability.

 Table 1 summarises these Transformational Actions under the strategic pathways and demonstrates how each of the actions contributes to the integrated delivery of theme outcomes.
-Some of the actions and tasks are underway or in planning stages, while others will be considered over the term of the strategy.

-These Transformational Actions form the basis of the Five-Year Implementation Plan outlined in further detail in Part B.
+These Transformational Actions form the basis of the Five-year Implementation Plan outlined in further detail in Part B.